ibm-cloud-docs/bare-metal/adding-ipv6-ubuntu-systems.md

    netmask 64</br>
    gateway 2607:f0d0:2001:0000:0000:0000:0000:0001</br>
    ```
-   {: pre}
+   {: codeblock}

-   * The first line defines the interface on which the system uses IPv6.</br>
+  * The first line defines the interface on which the system uses IPv6.
-   * The second line loads the module for IPv6.<br/>
+  * The second line loads the module for IPv6.
-   * The third line identifies the IPv6 address.<br/>
+  * The third line identifies the IPv6 address.
-   * The fourth line defines the netmask for the IPv6 subnet.<br/>
+  * The fourth line defines the netmask for the IPv6 subnet.
   * The fifth line defines the default gateway for the IPv6 subnet.

 2. Restart networking with the following command:

    ```
    /etc/init.d/networking restart
    ```
-   {: pre}
+   {: codeblock}

 ## Verifying IPv6 connectivity
 {: #verifying-ipv6-connectivity}